netdata/learn/docs/cloud/beta-architecture/new-architecture.md

 ## Enabling the new architecture

 To enable the new architecture, first ensure that you have installed the latest Netdata version following [our guide](https://learn.netdata.cloud/docs/get-started/).
+Then, you or your administrator will need to retrieve the Space IDs within Netdata Cloud by clicking `Manage Space` in the left pane, selecting the `Space` tab, and copying the value in the `Space Id` field.
-Then, send an email to [beta@Netdata.cloud](mailto:beta@netdata.cloud) requesting to be included in our beta testers, and include in the body of the email a list of Space IDs for any space you would like to have whitelisted for the update.
+You can then send an email to [beta@Netdata.cloud](mailto:beta@netdata.cloud) requesting to be included in our beta testers, and include in the body of the email a list of Space IDs for any space you would like to have whitelisted for the update.
+If you received an email invitation, you can also just reply to the invitation with your Space IDs in the body of the reply.

-Your administrator can retrieve the Space IDs within Netdata Cloud by clicking `Manage Space` in the left pane, selecting the `Space` tab, and copying the value in the `Space Id` field.
 Feel free to send the Space IDs for multiple spaces to test the new infrastructure on each of them.

 ## Reporting issues